ucsb-igert/nsc/doc/report.md

    article, and an edge means that one article links to another.
 The network state consists of view counts from the years 2008 through 2011.
 This network consists of 15,148,210 nodes and 2,434,781 edges.

+Each of these datasets are also documented in their respective directories under `data/`.

+## Reduction

+Additionally, each of these datasets were reduced to 1000 nodes each.
+The script that does this is `reduce.py` under `tools/`.
+It works by choosing a random node (or center) from the network and doing a breadth-first search from that location.
+This continues until the specified number of nodes are collected or if the pool of nodes is exhausted.
+Then, the selected nodes and the edges between them are written out to their respective `.data` and `.graph` files.

+There is one major problem with this reduction approach.
+For networks with many small connected components (i.e., disconnected sub-networks), such as the Wikipedia network, this results in networks with very few or no edges.
+Ideally, nodes should be drawn from the largest connected components first.
+However, due to time constraints, this was never implemented.

 # Experiments